+What is an abusive relationship definition?
 When one person hurts another person, whether physically or mentally, it is known as abuse.
 It usually happens in a cycle, and continues over a period.
-There can be different types of abuse in relationships.
-These can be classified as:
+What is considered abuse in a relationship?
+There are different types and can be classified as:

 - Emotional abuse: Using insults, hurtful words, and undue criticism to make the other person feel bad.
 Emotional abuse can be done in private, or even in public.
 Hurtful remarks about a person’s looks or abilities all amount to emotional abuse